SKKUAutoLab/ETSS-07-ImageEnhance/README.md

 ![](https://img.shields.io/github/downloads/SKKU-AutoLab-VSW/ETSS-07-ImageEnhance/total.svg?style=for-the-badge)

-This is the source code for image enhancement task for "24/7 Traffic Surveillance System on Edge Device" project.
+This is the source code for the image enhancement task from the "24/7 Traffic Surveillance System on Edge Device" project.

 Currently, it supports:
 - Rain removal.